leh kem' beeYour browser does not support the audio element. Speaker icon

 IMPORTANT SAFETY INFORMATION

-WARNING: AMYLOID RELATED IMAGING ABNORMALITIES (ARIA)
+WARNING: AMYLOID-RELATED IMAGING ABNORMALITIES (ARIA)

-• Monoclonal antibodies directed against aggregated forms of amyloid beta, including LEQEMBI, can cause amyloid related imaging abnormalities (ARIA), characterized as ARIA with edema (ARIA-E) and ARIA with hemosiderin deposition (ARIA-H).
+• Monoclonal antibodies directed against aggregated forms of beta amyloid, including LEQEMBI, can cause ARIA, characterized as ARIA with edema (ARIA-E) and ARIA with hemosiderin deposition (ARIA-H).
 Incidence and timing of ARIA vary among treatments.
-ARIA usually occurs early in treatment and is usually asymptomatic, although serious and life-threatening events rarely can occur.
-Serious intracerebral hemorrhages >1 cm, some of which have been fatal, have been observed in patients treated with this class of medications.
+ARIA usually occurs early in treatment and is usually asymptomatic, although serious and life-threatening events, including seizure and status epilepticus, can occur.
+ARIA can be fatal.
+Serious intracerebral hemorrhages (ICH) >1 cm, some of which have been fatal, have been observed with this class of medications.
+Because ARIA-E can cause focal neurologic deficits that can mimic an ischemic stroke, consider whether such symptoms could be due to ARIA-E before giving thrombolytic therapy to a patient being treated with LEQEMBI.

-• _Apolipoprotein E ε4 (ApoE ε4) Homozygotes: Patients who are ApoE ε4 homozygotes (approximately 15% of Alzheimer’s disease patients) treated with this class of medications, including LEQEMBI, have a higher incidence of ARIA, including symptomatic, serious, and severe radiographic ARIA, compared to heterozygotes and noncarriers.
+• _Apolipoprotein E ε4 (ApoE ε4) Homozygotes: Patients who are ApoE ε4 homozygotes (~15% of patients with AD) treated with this class of medications have a higher incidence of ARIA, including symptomatic, serious, and severe radiographic ARIA, compared to heterozygotes and noncarriers.
 Testing for ApoE ε4 status should be performed prior to initiation of treatment to inform the risk of developing ARIA.
 Prior to testing, prescribers should discuss with patients the risk of ARIA across genotypes and the implications of genetic testing results.
 Prescribers should inform patients that if genotype testing is not performed, they can still be treated with LEQEMBI; however, it cannot be determined if they are ApoE ε4 homozygotes and at higher risk for ARIA.

 EXPAND COLLAPSE